GUIDELINES FOR THE 2020 AUSTRALIAN STUDIES IN CHINA PROGRAM (2020 ASP)

 - Act in a thorough, professional and competent manner;

-- In a manner consistent with the good name, goodwill and reputation of the ASP, ACC and FASIC; and
+- In a manner consistent with the good name, goodwill and reputation of the ASP and FASIC; and

 - In compliance with all applicable laws and regulations.